The Inaugural Bison Athletics

 Quinten Hofer

-A member of the HSHS Class of 1978, Quinten Hofer excelled in many sports including football, basketball, track and summer baseball.
-In football, he was a two-time All-Black Hills Conference player (1977, 1978) and also All-State his senior year (1978).
-In track, he was a state champion in the shot put and also held the state record in the shot put for 10 years.
-He is the current school record holder in the event.
-Hofer went on to play football for South Dakota State University, where he also competed in track and field (indoor/outdoor).
-He was later drafted in the Spring 1982 to play professional football for the Winnipeg Blue Bombers of the Canadian Football League.
+A 1978 graduate of Hot Springs High School, Quinten Hofer was a standout multi-sport athlete who excelled in football, basketball, track, and summer baseball.
+On the football field, he earned All-Black Hills Conference honors in both 1977 and 1978 and was named All-State as a senior.
+In track and field, he captured a state championship in the shot put and held the state record for a full decade; he remains the school record holder in the event today.
+Hofer continued his athletic career at South Dakota State University, competing in both football and track (indoor and outdoor), and was drafted in the spring of 1982 to play professionally for the Winnipeg Blue Bombers of the Canadian Football League.

 Jim Tays